 The CTN SCHOLARSHIP AID funds the education of orphans, abandoned children, and children from poor families in the deprived communities of Ghana, West Africa.
-This Scholarship Aid focuses on less-privileged children who may never get the opportunity to go to school due to lack of financial support, and may remain illiterate without the intervention of a charitable organization like Clothe The Naked Outreach.
+This Scholarship Aid focuses on less-privileged children who may never get the opportunity to go to school for lack of financial support, and may remain illiterate without the intervention of a charitable organization like Clothe The Naked Outreach.
 The Aid funds the formal education of carefully selected children from basic school to college/university.

 According to a Global Education Monitoring (GEM) Report by UNICEF in 2016 titled “Education for People and Planet: Creating Sustainable Futures for All", about 319,000 children in Ghana between six and eleven years are still out of school.
 And even with the children that are in schools, only 39 per cent are able to complete High School.
 This indicates clearly that, even the Free Compulsory Universal Basic Education (FCUBE) policy adapted by Ghana, is still impenetrable for the poor people in Ghana.

 The "Free" part of the FCUBE doesn't necessarily mean that every single unit of cost associated with formal education is covered by the government.
-Families are still expected to compliment the efforts of government by providing some basic needs of their wards to enable them take advantage of the FCUBE; In most cases, parents or guardians must;
+Families are still expected to compliment the efforts of government by providing some basic needs of their wards to enable them take advantage of the FCUBE - In most cases, parents or guardians must;